AhahaJade/AhahaJade.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: National University of Defense and Technology
+  - name: National University of Defense Technology
     url: https://www.nudt.edu.cn

 # Short bio (displayed in user profile at end of posts)